Unconditional Priors Matter! Improving Conditional Generation of Fine-Tuned Diffusion Models: Acknowledgements.

 In this supplementary material, we first provide additional evidence for the fine-tuned models' poor unconditional priors by quantitatively showing that the base model has better unconditional generation quality than the fine-tuned models in Sec.~\ref{sec:unconditional-quantitative}.
 In Sec.~\ref{sec:exp-details}, we include more details about the experimental setups for Zero-1-to-3, Versatile Diffusion, DiT, DynamiCrafter, and InstructPix2Pix.
-We discuss and compare our work against Autoguidance~\cite{karras2024guiding} in Sec.~\ref{app:autoguidance}, and include more qualitative results in Sec.~\ref{sec:more-qualitatives} and more ablation studies on the CFG scale in Sec.~\ref{app:cfg-scale-ablation}.
+We include more qualitative results in Sec.~\ref{sec:more-qualitatives} and more ablation studies on the CFG scale in Sec.~\ref{app:cfg-scale-ablation}.
 Finally, we provide details on the inference speed and memory cost of our method in Sec.~\ref{sec:inference-speed}.